-Dr. Pernelle Lorette joined the University of Mannheim as a postdoctoral researcher in 2020.
+Dr. Pernelle Lorette joined the University of Mannheim as Academic Staff Member in 2020.
 After completing her BA in Dutch and German languages and cultures at Université de Namur (Belgium) and her MA in Linguistics at Universiteit Utrecht (Netherlands), she graduated as a contemporary dancer from Nova College Haarlem (Netherlands).
 In 2020, she completed her PhD in Applied Linguistics and Communication at Birkbeck, University of London (U.K.).

 Her main research interests are intercultural communication, (socio-)pragmatics and second language acquisition.
 She mainly conducts research into cross-linguistic and cross-cultural emotion communication and experience, inspired by the psychological constructionist views on emotion.
 Her interdisciplinary research approach is mainly quantitative, although she also includes qualitative methods into her work.
 Beside emotion perception, she has been involved in research projects on affective factors of language acquisition and phonetic convergence.